Nonlinear Modeling of Temperature-Driven Mycelial Growth Reveals Divergent Thermal Niches in Multinucleate and Binucleate Rhizoctonia Isolates

 dc.publisher American Chemical Society en_US

-dc.relation.ispartof ACS Agricultural Science & Technology en_US
+dc.relation.ispartof ACS Agricultural Science and Technology en_US

 dc.rights info:eu-repo/semantics/closedAccess en_US